 Forex broker Pepperstone offers ECN broker pricing with a commission of $3.50, MetaTrader 4, 5 or cTrader trading platforms and social trading.
 Plus500 is a market maker with no commission and a large choice for trading CFDs with 9 cryptocurrencies.

 Our forex comparisons and broker reviews are reader supported and we may receive payment when you click on a link to a partner site.

 When Compare Forex analysed Pepperstone vs Plus500 as best forex brokers in the category of spreads, it is apparent Plus500 spreads are much wider.
 A wider spread means you will pay more in transaction costs.

-Our data from the table above comes from each brokers account that offers their best spreads.
-As Plus500 only offers a single trading account and do not provide their average spreads therefore, we have taken a spread sample at a point in time.
-Our sample should not be taken to be official as spreads change rapidly throughout the day.
+Our data from the table above comes from each brokers account that offers its best spreads.
+Plus500 only offers a single trading account and do not provide their average spreads.

 Features of the Pepperstone Razor Account include